saule1508/pgcluster/README.md

 * The more classical pgpool setup in watchdog mode is documented in [pgpool watchdog](doc/pgpoolwatchdog.md).
 In pgpool watchdog mode there are two nodes, postgres is made HA via streaming replication and pgpool itself is made HA via the watchdog functionality, based on a virtual IP. postgres, pgpool and the monitoring tool all run in docker but not in a swarm.

 In both case some ansible scripts are available to automated the deployment on two or three virtual machines (centos 7).

+In both case the automated failover is optional.
+It can either be done by pgpool or by repmgr (but not both at the same time).
+If one chose to let repmgrd do the automatic failover (REPMGRD_FAILOVER_MODE=automatic), then pgpool failover_command will be left empty: in this case pgpool will not do the failover when it detects a primary failure but will wait until a new master is promoted (by repmgrd).
+If repmgrd is responsible for the failover then it is important that the grace period before failover (depends on REPMGRD_RECONNECT_ATTEMPTS and REPMGRD_RECONNECT_INTERVAL env variables passed to the postgres containers) must be shorter than the period defined for PGPOOL (PGPOOL_HEALTH_CHECK_MAX_RETRIES and PGPOOL_HEALTH_CHECK_PERIOD env variables given to pgpool's container)

 The rest of this README is for the docker swarm scenario.